erenon/pipeline/README.md

 C++ Pipeline implementation based on [n3534][0].
 This preview is a supplement of a GSoC 2014 proposal to Boost.
+The project also have an [example documentation][1], generated using quickbook.
+The [submitted proposal][2] is publicly available to review and comment.

 Example
 -------